Maine law provides that all state and federal primary elections, and federal general elections, are conducted by ranked

 On November 8, 2016, Maine's Question 5, the Ranked Choice Voting Act, passed with 52% support, earning the second-greatest number of votes in the history of initiatives in Maine.
 The law stated that all primary and general elections for Maine's governor, state legislature, and federal congressional offices would be conducted by ranked choice voting.

 The Ranked Choice Voting Act has been subjected to various legislative and judicial actions.
-This page summarizes the events that led up to and followed Maine's first use of ranked choice voting for statewide elections.
+This page summarizes this history.

 On October 19, 2015, Maine electoral reformers delivered over 70,000 signatures, mostly gathered by volunteers, to the Maine Secretary of State in Augusta.
 The Committee for Ranked Choice Voting, a grassroots group of Maine citizens, garnered broad support from across the political spectrum, all with a singular focus: uphold majority rule and give voters a stronger voice in elections.
 The signatures put the citizens initiative for ranked choice voting on the ballot for the November 2016 general election.